jberkenbilt/qfs/README.md

 # QFS

+Last full review: 2024-04-17

 `qfs` is a tool that allows creation of flat data files that encapsulate the state of a directory in the local file system.
-The state includes the output of _stat_ on the directory and all its contents. `qfs` includes the following capabilities:
+The state includes the output of _lstat_ on the directory and all its contents. `qfs` includes the following capabilities:
 * Generation of qfs _databases_ (which are efficient flat files), possibly with the application of filters